 In any case, your vet can advise you on the right dog shampoo for allergies to help remove irritants off the skin and treat itching and rashes.
-You can still get a tried and tested brand, like the Burt’s Bees natural hypoallergenic dog shampoo.
+You can still get a tried and tested brand, like the Burt’s Bees natural hypoallergenic dog shampoo on Amazon.

 While seeing your vet remains the best option, you can try a few treatments at home, too.